ZAZiOs/comment-watchbot-tg/README.md

 # Telegram Channel-Assigned Chat Kicker

+>[!WARNING]
+> This repository is archived [due to a better fork](https://github.com/zhegal/comment-watchbot-tg-fork).
+You can still use this version if you want, but it's better to switch to the new version.
+>

 This bot automatically kicks users who join the chat, allowing them to only leave comments in reply to channel posts.

 ## Requirements